obi4wan-b-v/obi4wan-ios/README.md

 ```swift
 func removeObserver(_ observer: OBI4ChatObserver)
 ```
-To check if the chat is avaliable or not user can call this function:
+To check if the chat is available or not user can call this function:
 ```swift
 func isChatAvailabile(_ completion: @escaping (OBI4chatSDK.ChatAvailability) -> Void)
 ```
-- on completion of user gets a response if the chat is avaliable or not.
-Strucutre of the response is:
+- on completion of user gets a response if the chat is available or not.
+Structure of the response is:
 ```swift
 class ChatAvailability : NSObject, Codable {
     public let available: Bool